During a rainstorm, a young woman named Alice listened to a friend complain about the dreary weather. “It’s like the world stops and you’re trapped.”

 - Invite your child to join you in something you’re doing—even if it’s only for a few minutes.
 Share a part of your world with him or her.

-Friends, this week’s blog was adapted from a chapter in our new book, It’s Great Being a Dad, available next month.
-(The book was written with Christian dads in mind, although I’m sure all dads will gain a lot from reading it.)
-The book has 93 short chapters, so you can look forward to several of them featured here on my blog.
-And of course you can pre-order your copy right now.
+This week’s blog was adapted from a chapter in the book, It’s Great Being a Dad.
+(The book was written with Christian dads in mind, although all dads will gain a lot from reading it.)
+The book has 93 short chapters, so you can look forward to several of them featured here.
+Order your copy right now.
 Enjoy being a dad!